How to Change Domain in WordPress Plugin: 6 Simple Steps (Complete 2025 Guide)

 Google Search Console Updates

-According to Google’s latest guidance on site migrations, sites that properly implement redirects and use the Change of Address tool typically recover their rankings within 4-6 weeks.
+According to Google’s site migration documentation, sites that properly implement redirects and use the Change of Address tool typically recover their rankings within 4-6 weeks.
+However, this timeline varies based on site size, crawl budget, and the number of backlinks.

 Link Equity Preservation

 Monitor your backlink profile during the transition period.
 Reach out to high-value referring sites and request they update their links to point directly to your new domain.
-While 301 redirects preserve most link equity, direct links to your new domain are always preferable.
+While 301 redirects preserve most link equity (typically 90-95%), direct links to your new domain are always preferable and eliminate the redirect hop that slightly impacts page speed.

 Track these critical metrics during your domain transition:

 Use tools like Google Analytics, SEMrush, or Ahrefs to monitor these metrics weekly during the first month after migration.
-Set up automated alerts for significant traffic drops or crawl error increases.
+Set up automated alerts for significant traffic drops (more than 25%) or crawl error increases (more than 50 errors).
+Early detection of issues allows for quick corrective action before serious damage occurs.

 Internal System Updates